Lankalapallio/DS5111_Journal_kyd3zj/README.md

 ## Module 1
 The most important thing I learned is some of the command function that are important to creating and using AWS to run my ubuntu instance.

-List of tools that I used or thing that is importnat to use:
+List of tools that I used or thing that is important to use:

 * ssh -i kyd3zj_DS5111.pem ubuntu@<Public_IPv4>